aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/managing.md

 These Access Entries, are automatically created at the moment the authenticationMode is set to API_AND_CONFIG_MAP or API, to grant access for the Cluster Creator entity and the Managed Node Groups that belongs to the cluster.

-The Cluster Creator, belongs to the entity that actually created the cluster, either via AWS Console, awscli, eksctl or any Infrastructure-as-Code (IaC) such as AWS Cloud Formation or Terraform.
+The Cluster Creator, belongs to the entity that actually created the cluster, either via AWS Console, `awscli`, eksctl or any Infrastructure-as-Code (IaC) such as AWS Cloud Formation or Terraform.
 The identity is automatically mapped to the cluster at the creation time, and it was not visible in the past, when the authentication method was restricted to  CONFIG_MAP.
 Now, with the Cluster Access Management API, it is possible to opt-out to create this identity mapping or even remove it after the cluster is deployed.

 If you describe these Access Entries, you'll be able to see a similar mapping shown on the previous examples using the aws-auth configMap.
 Let's see the one mapped to the Managed Node Group.